How to Introduce Yourself in an Interview

 It’s appropriate to write down notes as the conversation progresses.
 You can refer to these notes to ask any questions at the end of the interview and can reference them when you follow-up after the interview to show them you were attentive and valued your time with them.

-The interviewer wants to hire someone qualified for the role, but also someone who they genuinely want to work with and will be a good culture fit at the company.
+The interviewer wants to hire someone qualified for the role, but also someone who they genuinely want to work with and will be a good addition to the company culture.
 As you’re answering their questions and preparing to ask your own, remember to be yourself and let your personality show.

 Remember to breathe and take the conversation one step at a time.
 It’s appropriate to pause to collect your thoughts and say, “Let me take a moment to think about that” before beginning to answer—in fact, this can send a positive signal to your interviewer that you are invested in giving them the best possible response.